MRasavong/MRasavong.github.io/essays/tools.md

 11. I didn't use AI to **write code** for the same reasons above.
 12. I didn't use AI to **document code** because I had my code to paste onto the home page.
 13. **Quality assurance** was where I used ChatGPT the most since it was highly convenient to have files with hundreds of lines of code automatically fixed for me.
-14. I used ChatGPT to explain **terminal errors** since the learning material given to me didn't cover my specific issues.
+14. I didn't use ChatGPT for any other purposes.

 ### III.
 Impact on Learning and Understanding: